Back to top: For a website theory: principles

 Discursive nature of websites

 The discursive nature of standard websites is generally limited to any given page displayed on the screen: just like this page, one can scroll up and down, and follow the text from top to bottom.
 In standard websites, on the other hand, there is essentially no discursive thread from one page to the next.
 This is so in part because there is no perception of the website as a whole, so that there is no perception of the pages as constituting as a whole.
-The case of analogs such as a PDF version of a printed book is not pertinent, because what we have here is not a properly digital, but only an electronic item – precisely, an “analog.”

 As a matter of fact, one begins to notice that the attitude one brings to a website is being extended to the printed publications: it is the progressive loss of our ability for “deep reading.”
 This has a negative impact on critical thinking and more, and one solution is to encourage a return to the printed world.